tdwg/bdq/tg2/_review/index.md

 Expanding on this single validation step, amendments can be run and their results fed back into a second phase of post-amendment validation, with measures again evaluating the results of validation of the input data if all changes proposed by amendments are accepted.
 Presentation of a data quality report would be an expected result from this workflow for Quality Control purposes, while using the Measures in the second step to filter data in a processing pipeline to just those that are fit for purpose for a particular use would be expected for Quality Assurance purposes.

 ![Diagram of workflow with pre-amendment validation+measure phase, followed by amendment phase, followed by post-amendment validation-measure phase](workflow_two_iterations.svg)

+### 3.5 Notation Conventions (non-normative)

+Throughout these descriptive documents, terms and phrases enclosed in backticks (e.g., `Validation`, `Information Element`, `Data Quality Need`) refer explicitly to classes, properties, or named individuals defined in the BDQ ontology bdqffdq: by their labels.
+Pluralized forms (e.g., `Data Quality Reports`) refer to multiple instances of the class.
+When a term is not enclosed in backticks, it should be interpreted as a general English phrase or concept, not as a specific ontology term (e.g. specification and `Specification', implementation and `Implementation').

 ## 4 Acknowledgments and Contributions (non-normative)